Hepatitis A Testing

 During the test

-Hepatitis A testing is conducted on a sample of blood that can be collected through a blood draw or by puncturing the skin.
+HAV testing is conducted on a sample of blood that can be collected through a blood draw or by puncturing the skin.

-During a blood draw, a health care provider takes a sample of blood from a vein in the patient’s arm.
+During a blood draw, a health care provider takes a sample of blood from a vein in your arm.
 After locating an appropriate vein and cleaning the collection site, a small needle is inserted into the vein, and blood is collected in an attached vial.
 A blood draw usually takes less than five minutes.

 After the test

 After a blood sample is collected, a bandage or piece of gauze may be applied to reduce additional bleeding.
-Risks of blood collection are minimal, although patients may have light bruising and tenderness where the needle was inserted.
+Risks of blood collection are minimal, although you may have light bruising and tenderness where the needle was inserted.
 There are no restrictions on normal activities after a blood sample is collected.

 Looking to get tested?